MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxelementaddevents.md

 ## -description

-TBD - The AcxElementAddEvents function provides the ability to add ACXEVENT event objects to an ACXELEMENT object.
+The AcxElementAddEvents function provides the ability to add ACXEVENT event objects to an existing ACXELEMENT object.

 ## -parameters

 ### -param Element

-TBD - An ACXELEMENT object.
+An existing ACXELEMENT object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Events

-TBD - An ACXEVENT object.
-TBD - array?
+One or more ACXEVENT objects.

 ### -param EventsCount